10up/wp-scaffold/themes/10up-theme/README.md

 ## Working with `theme.json`
 The default theme scaffold now ships with a very basic version of the `theme.json` file.
 This is to ensure all the side-affects of introducing this file are there from the beginning of a project and therefore set projects up for success if they want to adopt more features through the `theme.json` mechanism.

+### Basics of `theme.json`
+The `theme.json` file allows you to take control of your blocks in both the editor and the frontend.
+The file is structured in a `settings` and a `styles` section where you can define options on a global level and then override them / adjust them on a block level.

+The values that you provide in the `theme.json` file will be added both on the frontend and in the editor as [CSS custom properties following a fixed naming scheme](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/#css-custom-properties-presets-custom).

 ### 🙋 FAQ
 <details>
 <summary>Where has the `.wp-block-group__inner-container` gone?</summary>